 What should you do next?

 For my 2016 Self-Love Project this month, I’m focusing on trust.
-Trust is a firm believe in someone or something.
+Trust is a firm belief in someone or something.
 And trusting our intuition is the best demonstration of faith.

 But intuition is surprisingly accurate despite having no explanation.